ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/monitoring-and-observing-ray-cluster.rst

 Monitoring and observability
 ----------------------------

-Ray comes with 3 main observability features:
+Ray comes with following observability features:

 1. :ref:`The dashboard <Ray-dashboard>`
 2. :ref:`ray status <monitor-cluster>`
 3. :ref:`Prometheus metrics <multi-node-metrics>`

+Please refer to :ref:`the observability documentation <observability>` for more on Ray's observability features.

 Monitoring the cluster via the dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^